michaeltlombardi/pentola-book/manuscript/02-character-creation/e-relationships.md

 ### Academic Organizations

-Roll 1D12 6 times:
+Roll 1D12 6 times or, for fast generation, roll 1d12 and read straight across.

-- **Type:** The institution of the organization that defines its structure
++ **Type:** The institution of the organization that defines its structure
-- **Focus:** The purpose of the organization, what it primarily spends its effort on
++ **Focus:** The purpose of the organization, what it primarily spends its effort on
-- **Symbol:** The marking used to differentiate this organization from others
++ **Symbol:** The marking used to differentiate this organization from others
-- **Color:** The primary color associated with the organization, often used in their clothes or banners
++ **Color:** The primary color associated with the organization, often used in their clothes or banners
-- **Reputation:** The strongest belief outsiders have about the organization's behaviors and beliefs
++ **Reputation:** The strongest belief outsiders have about the organization's behaviors and beliefs
-- **Distinctive Feature:** In Pentola the beliefs and repeated behaviors of people change their bodies - members of organizations tend to acquire one or more distinctive features over time.
++ **Distinctive Feature:** In Pentola the beliefs and repeated behaviors of people change their bodies - members of organizations tend to acquire one or more distinctive features over time.

 | 1D12 | Type            | Focus       | Symbol  | Color    | Reputation | Distinctive Feature      |
 |:----:|:---------------:|:-----------:|:-------:|:--------:|:----------:|:------------------------:|